Jon Stewart: Influences

 Stewart has said his influences include George Carlin, Lenny Bruce, Woody Allen, David Letterman, Steve Martin, and Richard Pryor.

 Among comedians who say they were influenced by Stewart are Stephen Colbert, John Oliver, Hasan Minhaj, Samantha Bee, Larry Wilmore, Bassem Youssef, Seth Meyers, Trevor Noah, Desi Lydic, and Jordan Klepper.

 Politics and activism

 Views

 In 2000, when he was labeled a Democrat, Stewart generally agreed, but described his political affiliation as "more socialist or independent" than Democratic.
-Stewart has also voted for Republicans, the last time being in the 1988 presidential election when he voted for George H. W. Bush over Michael Dukakis.
+Katrina vanden Heuvel for The Washington Post wrote in 2015 that Stewart is "one of the most important and influential voices on the progressive left...making progressive ideas sound like common sense."
+Stewart noted that his last vote for a Republican presidential nominee was in the 1988 presidential election when he voted for George H. W. Bush over Michael Dukakis.
 He described Bush as having "an integrity about him that I respected greatly."
 Stewart has said that during the 2020 Democratic Party presidential primaries, he was not a supporter of nominee Joe Biden, describing himself as more of a, "Sanders, Warren guy."
-He reluctantly supported Biden's candidacy in 2020, but has criticized him since then over his age, and his handling of the 2023 Gaza war.
+He reluctantly supported Biden's candidacy in 2020, but has criticized him since then over his age, and his lack of condemnation of Israel's actions during the 2023 Gaza War.
 Stewart has been a vocal proponent of the United States implementing a single-payer healthcare system.
+In October 2025, Stewart publicly supported Zohran Mamdani, a democratic socialist politician who was running as the mayor of the New York City on a Democratic platform, during an interview with Mamdani in an episode of The Daily Show.